Facts about the Oklahoma City Zoological Park and Botanical Garden

 Through conservation, research and education, the Zoo aids in numerous local, national and international conservation projects to support imperiled species, habitats and their surrounding communities.

-Currently the Zoo is working with 54 endangered or threatened species and 45 SSPs.
+Currently the Zoo is working with 54 endangered or threatened species and 45 Species Survival Plans (SSP).

-The Zoo works with the AZA and other wildlife institutions to participate in Species Survival Plans.
-SSPs ensure the genetic diversity, health and survivability of species from around the world through breeding programs and population management.
+The Zoo works with the AZA and other wildlife institutions to participate in SSPs to ensure the genetic diversity, health and survivability of species from around the world through breeding programs and population management.

 The Zoo houses a branch office of the Oklahoma Department of Wildlife Conservation that collaborates with the Zoo on many conservation projects, such as surveying bat species found on Oklahoma Wildlife Management Areas.

-Bowling for Rhinos is a national annual event with proceeds benefiting rhino conservation.
-Oklahoma City’s AAZK chapter has contributed more than $208,000 to this cause from the event since 1992.
+Bowling For Rhinos is a national annual event with proceeds benefiting rhino conservation.
+Oklahoma City’s American Association of ZooKeepers (AAZK) chapter has contributed more than $250,000 to this cause from the event since 1992.

 The Zoo is the first zoo to start Gorilla Golf, a fundraising project of the AAZK with 100 percent of the proceeds benefiting the Tayna Gorilla Reserve in Africa.